 Raw materials are goods which have not been processed at all, or which have been processed only to the extent necessary for convenient physical handling.
 They form part of the product.
 Examples are rubber lumps and sheets used in manufacturing tyres and tubes, and cotton used in making threads and textiles.

-Major equipment are installations or major capital items such as power generating plants, bulldozers, and tractors they are usually expensive, infrequently bought, and are the main determinants of a firm’s production capacity.
+Major equipments are installations or major capital items such as power generating plants, bulldozers, and tractors they are usually expensive, infrequently bought, and are the main determinants of a firm’s production capacity.

 Accessories are less expensive and have shorter lives than major equipment.
 Like major equipment, however, they do not form part of the finished product.
-Examples are typewriters, photocopy machine, and calculating machines.
+Examples are typewriters, photocopy machines, and calculating machines.

 Services are intangible products.
 Examples are management consulting, advertising, cleaning and legal services which firms make use of.
 Supplies are frequently purchased items, which are usually inexpensive and which do not form part of the finished products.
 Stationery and fuel are examples.

 The above classification has significance for marketers since a company’s marketing strategy will depend partly on the nature of the product being offered for sale.
 For example, a company marketing tractors will be expected to have a different marketing strategy from one marketing chewing gums.

 Don’t forget to share this post!